caillotantoine/gettingstartedgdb/README.md

 You can also return form the function and push a given value with the command `return`.

 ## Shared library's problem
 Sometimes, it happens that the files we what to debug are in fact inside a shared library.
-And even if the library is compiloed with the debug info, it needs to be loaded to access its symbols.
+And even if the library is compiled with the debug info, it needs to be loaded to access its symbols.

 Let's split our example in multiple files.